jamesdonoh/salieri/README.md

 #### Known issues/limitations

-- Only static parameters currently supported (specified in `params.json`)
+- Only static parameters currently supported
 - Requests not batched to each host
 - `must_succeed: false` option in config is ignored